Ports of Call

 Morzine Travel Guide

-Holidaymakers will find a variety of local handmade goods and typical French flavours displayed in shop windows in Morzine, such as traditional Savoyard pottery, sculpted objects made from the local wood and slate, mountain cheeses and salted meat.
-There are also fashion boutiques and sports shops.
+Holidaymakers will find a variety of local handmade goods and typical French souvenirs displayed in shop windows in Morzine, such as traditional Savoyard pottery, sculpted objects made from the local wood and slate, mountain cheeses and salted meat.
+There are also clothes boutiques and sports shops.

 Morzine specialises largely in fully catered chalet-style holidays, but for those looking for a night out there are a variety of options available.
-Traditional fare such as raclette, fondue, berthoud or diots can be found in establishments like L'Etale and Le Clin D'Oeil and Les Sapins.
+Traditional fare such as raclette, fondue, berthoud or diots can be found in a number of establishments.
 Meals are well accompanied by local wines.

 Après-ski is generally low-key and relatively calm, but several bars and discos in Morzine offer a bit of after-hours entertainment for holidaymakers keen on a big night out.
 There are a variety of bars and English-style pubs, though many close as early as 8pm, and a couple of nightclubs that stay open late.
-Le Crepu and Les Rhodos are popular nightclubs, and The Cavern is the best place to hear live music.
-Most clubs are closed by 2am.
+Most clubs are closed around 2am.

 A wide range of activities is offered to holidaymakers, both on and off the slopes in Morzine.
-Cross-country skiing, night time sledging and sleigh rides, snowshoeing, paragliding and winter walks are some of the activities available.
-For something different, adventure parks offer a circuit made of ladders, swing bridges and zip wires between the trees, or try kite skiing and snowboarding.
+Cross-country skiing, nighttime sledging and sleigh riding, snowshoeing, paragliding and winter walks are some of the activities available.
+For something different, adventure parks offer a circuit made of ladders, swing bridges and zip wires between the trees.
+Guests can also try kite skiing and snowboarding.
 Other attractions include a visit to the slate mines or watching a cheese-maker in action.
 A sports hall has a fitness centre and ice-skating rink.

 The low altitude of the resort means that resort-level snow is rare and there may be a wait at the lifts to access the mountains.